 30th April 2021.
 Extraordinary General Meeting of Shareholders of the Company adopted the following resolutions: UAB KPMG Baltics has been elected as an auditor for the Financial Statements and Regulated Activities Statements of the Company and assessment of its Annual Report for the years 2021 and 2022.
-The shareholders authorized the General Manager of the Company to conclude the Agreement for provision of 2 years auditing services (financial audit of both the Company and the subsidiary KN Acu Servicos de Terminal of Association can be made by the General Meeting of Shareholders.
+The shareholders authorized the General Manager of the Company to conclude the Agreement for provision of 2 years auditing services (financial audit of both the Company and the subsidiary KN Acu Servicos de Terminal de GNL LTDA, and the regulated natural gas activity report) for total amount of EUR 164 thousand (excl.
+VAT).
+UAB Ernst & Young Baltic performed the audit for the years 2014-2018.
+UAB KPMG Baltics performed the audit for the years 2008-2013, 2019-2020.